diqidoq/lars/README.md

  + to fulfil a dream of mine: to finally fill the gap of real intuitive and useful rhythm section programming for the pros on their __qualified__ fingertips.

 ## Feature roadmap

+>  Its all about drum and rhythm programming improvemen.
+It doesn't matter on which projects: on existing ones or on newly to initiate ones...

  + a simple, flat and intuitive UI with pro user requirements:
    + neat and clean with only a few logical and useful flat color highlights.